Traditional wisdom has told us that working out too close to bedtime can have a negative effect on our sleep – but is that truly the case?

 All the evidence in the world to the contrary doesn’t matter if you still feel like late-night or late-afternoon exercising is affecting your ability to fall asleep.
 Many people feel that the adrenaline released during intense physical activity turns their brain on overdrive, making it difficult to fall asleep after their workout.
 And indeed, if that is you, by all means keep doing your workouts in the morning or early afternoon hours.
-Morning or early afternoon exercise can even help you better link your sleep-wake cycles, and as an added bonus, if you exercise outside you can reap the benefits of using sunlight to also assist in regulating your sleeping patterns.
+Morning or early afternoon exercise can even help you better link your sleep-wake cycles, and as a bonus, if you exercise outside, you can reap the benefits of using sunlight to also assist in regulating your sleeping patterns.

 If you are one of the people who experience issues with falling asleep or staying asleep after workout out here are a few suggestions:

 - Give yourself at least 2-3 hours before bedtime: If you know that working out later in the day affects your ability to fall asleep, make sure you’ve scheduled your workouts so that you’ve got at least 2-3 hours to “cool down” before bed.
 This will give your body the time it needs for your heartbeat to return to its normal resting rate, for your body to lower back to its normal temperature, and for your adrenaline levels to balance out, so you can get to sleep.